-I can’t claim to be a consumer expert, but I would say no it’s not true at all.
-As long as it’s used in a normal domestic situation how can there be a problem?
-It’s just going to be plugged in and left running to look after a normal amount of food, just the same as all the other fridges they sell, and just the same as if it was going in his own home instead of his rented flat.
+I would say no it’s not true at all.
+As long as it’s used in a normal domestic situation, how can there be a problem?
+It’s just going to be plugged in and left running to look after a normal amount of food.
+Just the same as all the other fridges they sell.
+Just the same as if it was going in his own home instead of a flat he is renting out.

 I would like to give them the benefit of the doubt and assume they may be getting confused into thinking it’s going to be used in a commercial situation because the fridge is being bought by someone as part of their commercial business.
 But if it’s in a normal house, with normal people, there’s no logical reason why it shouldn’t be guaranteed totally normally.

-Having said that, if the people renting the flat misuse or abuse the appliance there would be problems if an engineer was called out under warranty and said the fault was caused by abuse.
-This is no different though to any house, there’s no way an engineer is going to attend an under warranty call and enquire if the house it’s contained in is rented or not and discriminate accordingly.
+Having said that, if the people renting the flat misuse or abuse the appliance there would be problems.
+This is no different though to any house.
+There’s no way an engineer is going to attend an appliance under guarantee and enquire if the house it’s contained in is rented or not and discriminate accordingly.